abatanero/twitter-btc/README.md

 - re
 (You can install each one of them using pip install module_name in the command line)

+3. Fill in the access token information in a json file.
+You can see the format in credentials_example.json.

-3. Open the file 00_Donwload_tweets.py and modify the file location for credentials, output folders and query search.
+4. Open the file 00_Donwload_tweets.py and modify the file location for credentials, output folders and query search.

-4. Run 00_Download_tweets in the command line.
+5. Run 00_Download_tweets in the command line.

 Enjoy the tweets!